kcech/sentilo-docs-test/docs/api_docs/security.rst

 or read in a resource.

-These permissions are defined via the catalog console of the platform and, by default, every entity is administrable by its owner.
+These permissions are defined via the catalog console of the platform and, by default, every entity can be administrated by its owner.

-If an action on a resource is done without the appropiate permission, platform will return an error 403.
+If an action on a resource is done without the appropriate permission, platform will return an error 403.

 Securing Callbacks